 7. Automate your savings

-A great tip to save more and spend less is to pay yourself first.
+An excellent tip to save more and spend less is to pay yourself first.
 Paying yourself first means putting your savings money away before spending money on anything else.

 For instance, your paycheck is $2,000.
 You want to save $600 from each paycheck.
 When your check comes in, you transfer the $600 to savings first.
 Then you can start paying bills like rent or your credit card balance.

-Remembering to pay yourself first isn’t always easy, but it can be using automatic savings.
+Remembering to pay yourself first isn’t always easy, but it can be done using automatic savings.
 There are two well-known ways to automate your savings:

-- Transfer funds to savings via a recurring transfer near your payday.
+• Transfer funds to savings via a recurring transfer near your payday.

-- Split your paycheck using direct deposit, so a portion goes directly into your savings account.
+• Split your paycheck using direct deposit so a portion goes directly into your savings account.

 Weekly savings chart to save $5000 in 3 months